cpske/ISP/django/data-import-export.md

 [Providing Initial Data for Models][django-initial-data] describes how to create initial data using a Migration or a "fixture".
 A "fixture" is a file containing data in JSON, XML, or Yaml format.

 [Data Migrations][data-migrations] on RealPython.com describes how to create a data migration for initial data.
+## Other Ways to Import and Export Data

+You can also use the database's own import/export commands.
+These are specific to each database and the output format may differ slightly.

+Django [import-export](https://django-import-export.readthedocs.io/en/latest/index.html) add-on, with good documentation on ReadTheDocs.io.
+This add-on gives you finer control over import and export.
+The downside: adding another dependency to your project.

 [django-initial-data]: https://docs.djangoproject.com/en/2.2/howto/initial-data/
 [django-admin]: https://docs.djangoproject.com/en/2.2/ref/django-admin/